 SoC academic advisors will host individual and group advising meetings with new students during Wildcat Welcome.
 Students will learn about opportunities in SoC and receive guidance on choosing fall classes.

 You will register for fall courses during Wildcat Welcome, after arriving to campus.
 Your academic adviser will assist you at that time in understanding degree requirements and guide you in determining which classes to take in your first quarter.
 Your peer adviser will also provide you with advice from a student lens.

 Placement Exams and Assessments

-SoC students who may need to take chemistry at Northwestern—including premed students and those majoring in human communication sciences—should complete the Department of Chemistry initial assessment and the Department of Mathematics placement exam.
+SoC students who plan to take math and basic science courses—including premed students and those majoring in human communication sciences—should complete the relevant placement exams, particularly in chemistry and math.

 SoC Degree Requirements